 Applications are submitted through the department chair and academic dean, who each recommends approval or disapproval.
-The dean forwards the application to the University Committee on Faculty Sabbaticals via the Office of Faculty Development and Advancement.
-If either the department chair or academic dean recommends disapproval, the reason(s) is stated on the back of the Faculty Sabbatical Application and is forwarded to the Committee.
+Dean's approval is required for any application to be reviewed by the University Committee on Faculty Sabbaticals.
+Any application disapproved by the chair but approved by the dean will be reviewed by the Committee.
+The dean forwards all approved applications to the Committee via the Office of Faculty Development and Advancement.
+If either the department chair or academic dean recommends disapproval, the reason(s) is stated on a page attached to the Faculty Sabbatical Application.

-The University Committee on Sabbaticals, composed of nine tenured faculty members elected by tenured faculty members (the Vice President for Faculty Development and Advancement serves as ex officio member and chair), will review one-semester and two-semester applications, rank the one-semester applications, and submit recommendations to the President.
+The University Committee on Faculty Sabbaticals, composed of eleven tenured faculty members (elected by tenured faculty members) and the Vice President for Faculty Development and Advancement (serving as ex officio member and chair), will review one-semester and two-semester applications, rank the one-semester applications, and submit recommendations to the President.
 In ranking the one-semester applications, the Committee will consider:

-- the benefits of the proposed program to the faculty member, the University, and the profession; - an equitable distribution of sabbaticals among colleges, departments, and disciplines within the University; - > the length of time since the faculty member was relieved of teaching duties for the purpose of research and other scholarly activities; - > the length of service since previous sabbatical or initial appointment; and - > any staffing considerations expressed by dean or department chair.
+the benefits of the proposed program to the faculty member, the University, and the profession;

+- > an equitable distribution of sabbaticals among colleges, departments, and disciplines within the University; - the length of time since the faculty member was relieved of teaching duties for the purpose of research and other scholarly activities; - ➤ the length of service since previous sabbatical or initial appointment; and - > any staffing considerations expressed by dean or department chair.